DaBoiCJDevelopment/.github/profile/README.md

 # DaBoiCJ Development

-This organization represents me, @TheBoiCJ
+This organization represents me, DaBoiCJ
 Assume that if this organization does a action, it is me.
 Why do this, You may ask?
 Because, I want a unified front.